Arts and Crafts Hammersmith

 Celebrating and sharing the legacy of William Morris and Emery Walker

-In this exciting partnership project between The William Morris Society and the Emery Walker Trust, we aim to bring the lives, influences and work of these two remarkable men to a wider audience.
-The project involves essential repairs and renovations to Walker’s house at 7 Hammersmith Terrace and improvements to allow much greater public access to this amazing interior and its collections; improvements to storage and important archives and their access at Kelmscott House; and a whole range of participatory and volunteering initiatives and activities.
+We’ve also developed our online presence, to give much greater public access via the internet; improvements to storage and cataloguing of important archives and their access at Kelmscott House; and a range of participatory and volunteering initiatives and activities.
 The spirit of these two men and their work and passions given pride of place – at the heart of their homes in Hammersmith.

-The first major task is not only to prepare and protect our unique archives and collections for building works at both houses, but to begin the process of recording and digitising them for a new online searchable database.
-This will ensure full access to the rich collections and their stories through technology: for research and study, or for enjoyment and curiosity.
+Now that the major capital and restoration work has been completed, we’re working on recording and digitising both collections and archives for a new online searchable database.
+This will ensure full access to the rich collections and their stories for research and study, or for enjoyment and curiosity.